Deadline for submissions is Monday, January 7.

 - How is the proposed art inspired by contemporary issues of social justice or the Underground Railroad?
 We are open to all kinds of work, but are most interested in contemporary theatre work that is inspired by the UGRR and its current parallels.

-- Can the work be fully accomplished in the time limitations?
+- Can the work be accomplished within the limitations of Station Hope?
 How will it fit in the spaces available?

 We want to curate an aesthetically diverse range of work and are open to educational, community, amateur and professional groups.

-We have a special need for interactive performance and visual art, especially pieces that could engage audiences while waiting in line outside and works that could take over a large outdoor area.
+We are especially interested in performance and visual art that engages audiences while waiting in line outside or pieces that could take over a large outdoor area.

-To make the best proposal possible for Station Hope, we strongly recommend that interested artists and organizations attend the Station Hope Informational Meeting on Saturday, November 18th at 11am.
+To make the best proposal possible for Station Hope, we strongly recommend that interested artists and organizations attend the Station Hope Informational Meeting on Sunday, December 2 at 2pm.
 At this meeting we will discuss the history of Station Hope, how the event works and review the application process.
-Directly following the meeting, there will be a tour of St. John’s Church for those interested.

 The meeting and tour are open to anyone considering a proposal for Station Hope but you must RSVP.
-Please RSVP by emailing CPT New Play Associate, Andrew Valdez, at email@example.com.
+Please RSVP by emailing CPT NNPN Producer in Residence, India Burton (email@example.com).

 Venues for Station Hope